ANUEthan/java-design-patterns/row-data-gateway/README.md

 ## Applicability

-Row Data Gateway is often used with the Transaction Script pattern.
-In this case, it factors out the database access code and allows easy reuse by different Transaction Scripts.
+Row Data Gateway is often used with a transaction script pattern, or has more features added to make it an Active Record.
+All of which are used widely when interfacing with a database or other datasource.

 ## Related patterns